Sending your message. Please wait...

 Research conducted with Eye to Eye mentors also reveals that:

-- Up to 89% felt that being part of Eye to Eye made them better advocates for themselves as students with learning differences.
+- 89% felt that being part of Eye to Eye made them better advocates for themselves as students with learning differences.

-- Up to 81% agreed or strongly agreed that Eye to Eye helped them to think about their own learning style and metacognitive skills.
+- 81% agreed or strongly agreed that Eye to Eye helped them to think about their own learning style and metacognitive skills.

-- Up to 90% strongly agreed that being part of Eye to Eye helped them think differently about their strengths.
+- 90% strongly agreed that being part of Eye to Eye helped them think differently about their strengths.

-- Up to 86% believed that Eye to Eye had a positive impact on their self-esteem.
+- 86% believed that Eye to Eye had a positive impact on their self-esteem.

-- Up to 95% reported that because they felt like part of a real community (often for the first time) their self-confidence and self-esteem improved, as did their ability to advocate for themselves.
+- 95% reported that because they felt like part of a real community (often for the first time) their self-confidence and self-esteem improved, as did their ability to advocate for themselves.